tuledev/minimal-mistakes/_posts/2019-02-20-how-to-create-Jekyll-blog-with-github-page.md

   - Github Pages
 ---

-*In this post, I will explain step-by-step how I create this simple blog in a very short time*
+*In this post, I will explain step-by-step how I created this simple blog in a short time*

 **Many thanks to [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes)**